Table of contents

 • Lock in competitive terms before market conditions change.

-• Grow your portfolio faster than with lenders imposing 6-month seasoning.
+• Grow your portfolio faster than with lenders imposing 6-month seasoning requirements.

 Key takeaway: